Apipie/apipie-demo/README.md

 ### Conclusion

-We've just went through the basic scenarios that are covered by the Apipie gem.
+We've just gone through the basic scenarios that are covered by the Apipie gem.
 I hope you've liked it.
 For more information see the documentation for the gem.
 There are other features you might be interested in, such as: